The NIH Almanac

-The Center for Clinical Research supports patient-oriented and population-based research, including clinical trials, practice-based research networks, epidemiology, and health disparity research in all areas of program interest to NIDCR.
+The Center for Clinical Research supports patient-oriented and population-based research, including clinical trials, practice-based research network, epidemiology, and health disparities research in all areas of program interest to NIDCR.
 The Center also develops and supports programs to foster diversity in the scientific workforce, as well as clinical research activities aimed at the health of vulnerable and special needs populations.

 Division of Extramural Activities